wallarm/product-documentation/docs/latest/installation/connectors/cloudflare.md

 To run a Cloudflare worker routing traffic to the Wallarm node:

-1. Contact [support@wallarm.com](mailto:support@wallarm.com) to get the Wallarm worker code for your connector deployment (Wallarm- or self-hosted).
+1. Proceed to Wallarm Console → **Security Edge** → **Connectors** → **Connector configuration** and download a code bundle for your platform.
-1. [Create a Cloudflare worker](https://developers.cloudflare.com/workers/get-started/dashboard/) using the provided code.
+1. [Create a Cloudflare worker](https://developers.cloudflare.com/workers/get-started/dashboard/) using the downloaded code.
 1. Set the address of your [Wallarm node instance](#1-deploy-a-wallarm-node) in the `wallarm_node` parameter.
 1. If using [out-of-band](../oob/overview.md) mode, set the `wallarm_mode` parameter to `async`.